Madras (film): Music

 Pa.
 Ranjith renewed his association with Santhosh Narayanan for composing the film's soundtrack album and background score.
 The album consists of five songs with two theme music instrumental tracks all composed by Santhosh Narayanan.
 While Gana Bala penned the lyrics for the two songs sung by him, the remaining three were penned by Kabilan and Uma Devi.
 The soundtrack album was released on 27 June 2014.

 Release

-The film was initially scheduled for a release in July 2014, thereby clashing with Dhanush's film Velaiyilla Pattathari (2014).
+The film was initially scheduled for a release in July 2014, thereby clashing with Velaiyilla Pattathari (2014).
 The release date was fixed as 25 July 2014.
 However, the release was postponed to 29 August 2014 and again to September 2014.
 The makers cited delay in censor certification as the main reason for the delay in release.
 On 5 September 2014, Karthi confirmed on his social networking page that the film would release on 26 September 2014.
 The film's censoring took place at the Four Frames theatre in Chennai on 11 September 2014.
-The film was given a "U/A" certificate by the Indian Censor Board.
 ATMUS Entertainment bought the North American distribution rights and released the film in 34 screens across the United States, while Dream Factory distributed the film across other countries worldwide, including India.